CDCgov/ixa/examples/infection-by-group/README.md

 ### People and person properties
 When the `Population Loader` module initializes, a number of persons are created and given a unique person id (from `0` to `population_size`).
 This functionality is provided by an `add_person` method from `ixa`, which adds them to a `People` data container.

 In order to record the infection status of a person, we use another `ixa` utility for defining "person properties".
-Internally, this associates each person in the `People` data container with an enum value and and provides an API for modules to read it, change it, or subscribe to events when the property is changed somewhere else in the system.
+Internally, this associates each person in the `People` data container with an enum value and provides an API for modules to read it, change it, or subscribe to events when the property is changed somewhere else in the system.

-We must also assign people to a region.
+To assign people to a region (each person is assigned to one and only one region), we use another `ixa` utility for defining groups, of which region is one particular case where the assignment of person to group is unique, and each person can only be in one group.
+Internally, this associates each person in the `People` data container with one enum value of the regions available in the model and provides an API for modules to read, change, or subscribe to events when an individual's region is changed somewhere else in the system.

 ```
+use ixa::GroupMappings
+regions = enum(A, B);

 infection_status = enum(
     Susceptible,
     Infected,
     Recovered
 );

+context.define_group(regions, GroupMappings::one_to_one);

+for (region in regions) {
     for (person_id in 0..parameters.get_parameter(population_size)) {
-    context.create_person(person_id = person_id)
+        person = context.create_person(person_id = person_id);
+        // recall that we are viewing regions just as a special case of groups
+        // so we want the interface to have capability to assign a person to
+        // some but not all group types
+        person.assign_to_groups((region));
+        person.finalize();
+    }
 }

 context.define_person_property(